 A heart-shaped face looks like a heart or a triangle with the point facing down.
 The forehead is very wide and the cheekbones are high while the face narrows towards the chin.
 Counterbalance the narrow chin by choosing frames that are wider at the bottom.
 Generally, light-colored and rimless frames work best, although aviator, butterfly, and low-triangle styles also work well.

 A base-down triangle face has a narrower forehead with full cheeks and a broad chin.
 To offset a broad chin, select frames that widen at the top.
 Great selections include frames that have heavy color accents and detail on the top part of the frames.
 Cat-eye shapes also work well to add width and emphasize the narrow upper part of the face.

 A diamond-shaped face is often characterized by high, dramatic cheekbones with a narrow eye line and jawline.
-This shape is the rarest of all the shapes.
+This shape is the rarest of all shapes.
 Oval frames that are soft in style typically work best to highlight the eyes and cheekbones.
-Select frames that have detailed, distinctive brow lines, are rimless or a cat-eye shape for best results.
+Select frames that have detailed, distinctive brow lines, and are rimless or a cat-eye shaped for best results.

 This is a general guide and is only intended for reference.
-Our experienced and trained staff will assist you in selecting frames what work best for your lifestyle.
+Our experienced and trained staff will assist you in selecting frames that work best for your lifestyle.